310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 …Ah, sorry, did I look out of it to you…?
 Don’t worry, I was listening.

 You said it’s an autumn commercial products exhibition, right?
-They’re gonna be selling veggies, fruits, and other specialties with a bunch of local mascot characters around.
+They’re gonna be selling veggies, fruits, and other specialties with a bunch of local yurucharas around.

 What would you like me to do in that exhibition?
 You said something about a stage…
 {% endbubble %}